Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Non-commutative (anti-)de Sitter spaces

 The first set of Poisson--Lie brackets (\ref{gc}) allows us to introduce the defining commutation relations of the (2+1)D non-commutative (A)dS spacetimes, namely \be

-\ee These expressions show how the underlying first-order ${\bf M}_z^{2+1}$ (\ref{ea}) for the (A)dS groups is now generalized with an explicit dependence on the curvature $\k$, so that three different cases appear.
-Furthermore, space isotropy is preserved in the quantum case since $\hat \theta$ is again absent (as well as the boost coordinates $\hat{ \boldsymbol{ \xi}}$).
+\ee These expressions demonstrate how the underlying first-order ${\bf M}_z^{2+1}$ (\ref{ea}) for the (A)dS groups is now generalized with an explicit dependence on the curvature $\k$, in such a way that three different cases appear.
+Furthermore, space isotropy is preserved in the quantum case since $\hat \theta$ is again absent (as well as the quantum boost coordinates $\hat{ \boldsymbol{ \xi}}$).

-It is worth mentioning that the asymmetric form of (\ref{ha}) could be expected fom the beginning (see e.g.\ the classical metric (\ref{dh})) as we are dealing with local quantum coordinates.
-However, if we consider non-commutative ambient (Weierstrass) coordinates $(\hat \s_3,\hat \s_\mu)$ defined in terms of the former ones $\hat x_\mu$ by the same formal relations (\ref{dg}) and subjected to the constraint (\ref{dd}), we obtain the non-commutative spacetimes written in a full symmetryc way: \be
+It is worth mentioning that the asymmetric form of (\ref{ha}) could be expected fom the beginning (see, e.g., the classical metric (\ref{dh})) as we are dealing with local quantum coordinates.
+However, if we consider non-commutative ambient (Weierstrass) coordinates $(\hat \s_3,\hat \s_\mu)$ defined in terms of the former ones $\hat x_\mu$ by the same formal relations (\ref{dg}) and subjected to the constraint (\ref{dd}), we obtain the non-commutative spacetimes written in a fully symmetric way as a quadratic algebra: \be